How to travel cheap and handle problems

 When we leave a location, we donate the bike.

 We also walk a lot.
 Pack comfortable walking shoes and a hat.
-And for me – a middle-aged female adventurer – a hand fan comes in handy.
+I prefer walking before the sun gets too high in tropical countries.

 Public bathroom problem